 The Mission of the Mosquito Fire Protection District is to provide to the people of the community the services that will protect life, save property, and ensure the public health and safety.
-This shall be done by providing the best possible methods fire suppression and emergency medical services through efficient the of use personnel, equipment, training, prevention, and public education.
+This shall be done by providing the best possible methods of fire suppression and emergency medical services through the efficient use of personnel, equipment, training, prevention, and public education.